xlynkz/xlynkz.github.io/README.md

 relaationsshhiippss beetween frreeqquuenncy types byy energgy losstt.. eerggy transportt by coorrreellaattioonn with lightt..
 !

+If you have the two frequencies you can determine the energy change and that will give you the frequency types.
 ###Fastur
 - Consolidate scripts <script>everything</script> +(fastur.ca/smile.js)
 - Implement prose as def!!ault dashboard for Fastur logins.